bpzimmerman/Friend-Finder/README.md

 4. Once the quiz has been completely filled out, click `Submit` and the application will return the best match of the current friends.

 5. Selecting `Done` in the modal will simply close the modal.
-Selecting `Redo?` in the modal will clear out the answers (leaving the name and photo information) and scroll back to the top of the page to allow you to refill the quiz answers.
+Selecting `Redo?` in the modal will clear only the answers (leaving the name and photo information) and scroll back to the top of the page to allow you to refill the quiz answers.